Ohio House Speaker Arrested In Connection With $60 Million Bribery Scheme

 The Justice Department announced on Tuesday that charges are coming in the case, which it says is a public corruption racketeering conspiracy involving $60 million.

-Details of the charges will be announced by the U.S. Attorney's Office for the Southern District of Ohio and the FBI at a media briefing in Columbus at 2:30 pm ET.
+No details of the case have been announced so far.
+The U.S. Attorney's Office for the Southern District of Ohio and the FBI are scheduled to hold a media briefing in Columbus at 2:30 pm ET.

+Karen Kasler of the Statehouse News Bureau reported that the charges are thought to be connected to a controversial law passed last year that bailed out two nuclear power plants in the state while gutting subsidies for renewable energy and energy efficiency.

+The law tacked on a charge to residents' power bills, sending $150 million a year to the nuclear power plants, owned by the company Energy Harbor.
+It also included an additional subsidy for two coal plants.